Hamzablm/blog/_posts/2020-06-07-test-slices-in-spring-boot.md

 ### @RestClientTest

 Use `@RestClientTest` to speed up the testing of REST clients. this annotation will disable full auto-configuration and instead apply only configuration relevant to rest client tests (i.e. Jackson or GSON auto-configuration and `@JsonComponent` beans, but not regular `@Component` beans).
-It also auo-configure some essential beans like `RestTemplateBuilder` and `MockRestServiceServer`  and load them into the context.
+It also auto-configure some essential beans like `RestTemplateBuilder` and `MockRestServiceServer`  and load them into the context.
 Now we'll test `EmployeeDetailsService` which perform an HTTP request to `http://localhost:8081/{id}/details` endpoint to retrieve an `EmployeeDetails` object:

 ```java
 @Service